-I have worked with many clients over the years experiencing depression and anxiety and the three main types of change that people with chronic illness notice with using acupuncture are all potentially of great value to depression sufferers.
+There is now robust evidence from large scale clinical trials to support acupuncture as a beneficial treatment for depression – see for example MacPherson et al 2013.
+It makes perfect sense that acupuncture would help depression sufferers since the three main types of change that people with chronic illness notice with using acupuncture are all potentially of great value to anyone who experiences depression and anxiety.
 These are: changes in symptoms; changes in energy strength and relaxation, and changes in personal and social identity (Paterson and Britten 2004).

 Acupuncture for pain and depression

-The discontinuation process should take 4-8 weeks and a three month follow up plan is recommended.
+The discontinuation process will be done at your own pace and a three month follow up plan is recommended.
 Further treatment may be offered to prevent relapse.

-Acupuncture is potentially a very helpful treatment to discontinue medications and to re-balance the body.
-It is widely used in drug and alcohol projects throughout the UK to help substance users, and patients report feeling substantial benefits from the treatment.
+It is worth remembering that acupuncture has been widely used in drug and alcohol projects throughout the UK to help substance users.
 I have a decade of experience working in such projects and have seen acupuncture assist patients to come off highly addictive drugs including heroin, where I have provided support for this.